Artistic Director | Becca Hammond

 The first project by the company was “Love Steals Us From Loneliness” by James Tait Black Drama Award Winner 2016 – Gary Owen.
 The production premiered in London at The Camden People’s Theatre and transferred to Cardiff’s Chapter Arts, receiving four and five star reviews from critics.

-Rebecca produces an annual Chippy & Scratch Night to showcase new writing from emerging Welsh playwrights at The London Welsh Centre.
-The next Scratch Night will be produced in Summer 2017 in London and Cardiff at Chapter.
+Rebecca produces an annual Chippy & Scratch Night to showcase new writing from emerging Welsh and Wales based playwrights in London and Cardiff.

 In 2016 Rebecca was selected to produce an event for The Bloomsbury Literary Festival,”An Evening of Welsh Playwrights”.
-For this special event Rebecca selected the work of noted Welsh playwrights Tim Price and Brad Birch and engaged directors Chelsey Gillard and Izzy Rabey who work for The Sherman Theatre and The Other Room Cardiff.
+For this special event Rebecca selected the work of noted Welsh playwrights Tim Price and Brad Birch.

-Rebecca is Executive Producer of Web comedy “MidnightMiracle” on DailyMotion for Wolfpack Productions Ltd. the quirky comedy currently has over 80,000 views and has been nominated / won various International awards on the Web Fest circuit.
+Rebecca is Executive Producer of award winning web comedy “MidnightMiracle” on DailyMotion and YouTube that has over 100,000 views and has been nominated and won various International awards on the Web Fest circuit.

 Lecturing: Between 2010-2016 Rebecca was a Lecturer in Theatre History at Bath Spa University.
 In 2013 she successfully completed her Certificate in Postgraduate Learning at Higher Education and became a Fellow of the Higher Education Academy.